ElementalMinecraftGaming/Site/Clients/Client Fact Files.md

 ### Only call this CFF away from here as this is private storage of info.

-### Make New files in this folder for every client.
+### Make New files in this folder for every client if needed.